rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/member_constraints.md

 ```

 Here, the true return type (often called the "hidden type") is only
-permitted to capture the lifeimes `'a` or `'b`.
+permitted to capture the lifetimes `'a` or `'b`.
 You can kind of see
 this more clearly by desugaring that `impl Trait` return type into its
 more explicit form: